 You want one hour each week to focus completely on yourself – Therapy is a course where you are the subject matter.
 You can explore yourself, go deeper into your current thoughts and feelings, or just sit and “be” for a while.
 This vital practice has become a forgotten art in our world today.

 You want to reach a fitness goal – Therapists aren’t personal trainers, but it’s commonly understood that physical fitness is as mental as it is physical.
 Therapy can help you overcome the roadblocks that prevent you from reaching your goals.

-While this is only a few list of reasons for therapy, I hope you get the point: therapy is helpful for treating serious problems, but it offers much more.
-If we can move past the medical model myopia that contributes to therapy stigma, perhaps many more people will come to understand therapy’s benefits first hand.
+While these are only a few lists of reasons for therapy, I hope you get the point: therapy is helpful for treating serious problems, but it offers much more.
+If we can move past the medical model myopia that contributes to therapy stigma, perhaps many more people will come to understand therapy’s benefits firsthand.